stevegrubb/libcap-ng/README.md

 C Examples
 ----------
-As an application developer, there are probabaly 6 use cases that you are interested in: drop all capabilities, keep one capability, keep several capabilities, check if you have any capabilities at all, check for certain capabilities, and retain capabilities across a uid change.
+As an application developer, there are probably 6 use cases that you are interested in: drop all capabilities, keep one capability, keep several capabilities, check if you have any capabilities at all, check for certain capabilities, and retain capabilities across a uid change.